Visit the Delta Psi Chapter page on the Sigma website for the most up-to-date chapter information.

 - The Virginia Henderson Global Nursing e-Repository is an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
 Submissions to this repository may be made by individual nurses and nursing students as well as nursing organizations.

-- STTI's career development programming provides resources for every stage in the career process, from selecting nursing as a profession to active retirement.
+- Sigma's career development programming provides resources for every stage in the career process, from selecting nursing as a profession to active retirement.

 - Leadership programs include mentoring programs and global health care think tanks.

-- Alliances with other leading providers of nursing knowledge products and services round out STTI's offering and provide added value to its members.
+- Alliances with other leading providers of nursing knowledge products and services round out Sigma's offering and provide added value to its members.

 - Journal of Nursing Scholarship is a leading peer-reviewed scholarly publication with a global circulation of 125,000.
 It is published bimonthly and is available in both print and full text searchable online formats to members and subscribers.